How is childhood leukemia found?

 Chest x-ray: A chest x-ray can help tell if the thymus or lymph nodes in the chest are swollen.
 It can also help look for pneumonia if the child seems to have a lung infection.

-CT (computed tomography) scan: CT scans (sometimes called CAT scans) are special kinds of x-ray tests in which a beam moves around the body, taking pictures from different angles.
+CT (computed tomography) scan: CT scans (sometimes called CAT scans) use x-rays to make detailed pictures of the inside of the body.
 This test can help tell if the leukemia has spread into lymph nodes in the chest or to organs like the spleen or liver.

 MRI (magnetic resonance imaging): An MRI is like a CT scan except that magnets and radio waves are used to make the pictures instead of x-rays.
 MRI scans are helpful in looking at the brain and spinal cord.

 MRI scans take longer than CT scans – often up to an hour.
 Your child may have to lie inside a narrow tube, which can be hard for some children.
 Drugs are sometimes needed to help them sleep for this test.
 Newer, more open MRI machines may be another option, but your child will still have to lie still.

 Ultrasound: Ultrasound uses sound waves to make a picture of the inside of the body.
 Ultrasound can be used to look for enlarged lymph nodes or organs inside the belly.
 This is a fairly easy test to have done.
 Your child simply lies on a table, and a technician moves a sort of wand over the part of the body being looked at.